Who are SAS Doctors?

 A significant number of doctors working within psychiatry are neither consultants nor trainees.
 This group of staff is referred to as the Specialty and Specialist Doctors (SAS) group.

 In recent years an increasing number of doctors have chosen to become SAS Doctors rather than enter higher specialty training.

 Due to the ever evolving demographic of the senior medical workforce and enforced national contracts, this trend may continue.
 SAS Doctors play a vital role in service delivery both within the NHS and private sector.

 The latest Royal College of Psychiatrists census (2015) indicated that there are 1671 SAS posts nationally however vacancies exist.

-The national contract in 2008 saw the closure of the Staff and Associate Specialist grade and most new appointees to this non training grade post are now titled Specialty Doctors, however some Associate Specialists remain working in posts.
+The national contract in 2008 saw the closure of the Staff and Associate Specialist grade and most new appointees to this non training grade post are now titled Specialty and Specialist Doctors.

 SAS doctors are a diverse group with regards to their level of knowledge, clinical skills, training, performance and needs - both educational and career wise.
 Many SAS doctors have extensive postgraduate qualifications and are Members and Affiliate members of the College.